While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 Are you sick of us mentioning job descriptions?
 There’s a reason why we keep bringing it up.

-It's best practice to use job description generators in comp management software.
-This also allows HR to track changes and collaborate on drafts.
-If you’re using a free AI tool for job descriptions, you won’t have any oversight when the hiring manager accidentally decides a role requires a master’s degree.
+Job description generators also allow HR to track changes and collaborate on drafts.
+If you’re using a free AI tool for job descriptions, you won’t have the same oversight when your hiring manager accidentally decides a role requires a master’s degree.

 Job match suggestions